 So what can we do to protect our beloved pet bunnies?

 Fortunately there is a vaccine available.
-Rabbits less than 12 weeks are given one injection followed by a booster one month later.
-Rabbits over 12 weeks of age are given a single dose of vaccine.
-Vaccination must then be continued every six months for life.
-The vaccine offers very good immunity and is essential for protection of all pet rabbits.
+We recommend that initially pet rabbits get two vaccinations one month apart then a booster vaccination every 6 months.
 Reducing contact with wild rabbits and controlling mosquitoes and fleas in your rabbit’s environment is also very important.
 Revolution top spot can be used monthly to control fleas.

 By following these simple guidelines and making sure your rabbit is vaccinated every six months you can ensure good protection against this otherwise fatal disease.
 If your rabbit is not up to date with vaccination, or you are not sure, please call and schedule an appointment.
 When it comes to Calicivirus infections – there is no cure, only prevention and it is very VERY important to stay up to date!